 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are made through a jail approved pre-paid phone account or phone card .
-These phone calls are much more costly than regular phone calls.
+These phone calls are much more expensive than regular phone calls.
 Inmates are able to make phone calls, with restrictions on when you can make phone calls, how long you can talk, and how often you can make calls, but inmates must keep in mind lots of people want to use the phone – so you have to share.
 If you break the rules and are disciplined, phone privileges could be reduced or totally denied.

 Phone Number: (740) 534-5819